spain

 Behind the stage once stood a richly decorated architectural façade, filled with columns and statues.
 Performances unfolded within a setting designed to communicate order, authority and permanence — values Rome was eager to project.

-Rediscovered, not reconstructed
+Rediscovered, not Reconstructed

 For centuries, the theatre disappeared beneath later construction.
 Houses, streets and churches reused its stone and obscured its form.
 It was not dramatically destroyed, but slowly absorbed by the city that grew on top of it.